 When it comes to food, wild dogs are not fussy diners, they prey on 229 native animals.
 They hunt as individuals for smaller and medium-sized prey or in packs for large prey and will readily scavenge, eating the remains of dead stock and road kill.
 For some endangered species, predation by wild dogs and other introduced predators is their greatest threat.

-Wild dog control programs support conservation efforts for many native species and if Australians fail to control the threat of predation by wild dogs, feral cats and foxes some of our native species will remain threatened with extinction.
+Wild dog control programs support conservation efforts for many native species and if Australians fail to control the threat of predation by wild dogs, feral cats and foxes some of our native species will remain threatened.

 “We’ve got little red-neck wallabies back again.
 Very rarely you saw one before, and now they’re thriving.
 I’ve even seen lyrebirds getting about in the last six months.
 It’s really good.”

 In addition to direct predation, wild dogs carry hydatid worms (Echinococcus granulosis), a zoonotic disease (transmittable to humans) that has a severe implications for our threatened wildlife.
 In smaller macropods, like the endangered Brush Tailed Rock Wallaby, hydatid cysts develop in the lungs, impairing pulmonary function, their ability to forage, reproduce and flee predators.
 As the primary host, wild dogs can be heavily infested but otherwise healthy.
 One caught near Mt Buller had 108,000 hydatid tape worms throughout its intestines but showed no ill effects.

 Northern Hairy-nosed Wombat – image by Queensland Dept. of Environment and Heritage Protection

 Baby northern quoll – image by Parks Australia